 One of the first stops on our cross-country road trip this summer is Chattanooga.
 I visited ages ago when I lived in Atlanta and now I’m going back many years later with the kids.
-Take a look at 15 fun and fantastic things to do in Chattanooga, many of which we hope to do during our short stay in June.
+Take a look at 15 fun and fantastic things to do in Chattanooga with kids, many of which we hope to do during our short stay in June.

 2. Take in One of the Best Views.
 Situated atop Lookout Mountain, walk along a 4,100-foot walking trail at Rock City to see various rock formations before taking in panoramic views that enable you to see seven states.
 Stay for lunch at Café 7, which sits atop the mountain at Lover’s Leap.